temporalio/documentation/docs/get-started.md

 ## Learn about Temporal

-Building applications with Temporal is a paradigm shift.
-If you are new to Temporal, or workflow applications in general, get caught up on the [core concepts](concepts-overview).
+Applications built with Temporal are extremely reliable, but using it can be a paradigm shift for some folks.
+If you are new to Temporal, or workflow applications in general, get caught up on the [core concepts](overview).

 Wondering if Temporal is a good fit for your use case?
-Check out our [documented use cases](use-cases-overview) or visit the [community forum](https://community.temporal.io/tag/use-case-validation).
+Check out our [use cases section](use-cases-orchestration) or visit the [community forum](https://community.temporal.io/tag/use-case-validation).

 Prefer to jump right in?
-Try some of our tested examples.
+Try out some of our examples.

 - [Go SDK samples](https://github.com/temporalio/go-samples)
 - [Java SDK samples](https://github.com/temporalio/java-samples)

 ## Best practices

 Want to master Temporal Workflows?
-Our guides will break down some of the recommended development techniques.
+Our guides will bring you up to speed on Temporal development best practices.

 - [How to install Temporal](install-temporal-server)
 - [How to configure Temporal](configure-temporal-server)